hmedina/KaSaAn/README.md

 dominated by monomers of B, around T=250.
 At later stages, the trimeric ABC is rare compared to the dimers AB and BC, and the B monomer.
 Note this visualization is done through the `mass`; it serves to inform "where are the monomers".
 The alternative visualizations of `size` or `count` are also informative.

+### Observable time traces
+The outputs of the Kappa simulator (KaSim) are usually comma separated value files with the values for observables and their evolution in time.
+Two scripts are provided for plotting these (use `--help` for their usage) :
+  * `kappa_trace_plotter`
+    * Plots one or more variables from a single observable file, saving the figure to file or displaying it.
+Useful for comparing the behavior of multiple observables within a simulation.
+  * `kappa_trace_coplotter`
+    * Plots the same one variable from a set of observable files, saving the figure to file or displaying it.
+Useful for comparing the behavior of one observable across different simulations.
+If the name of the observable changes, the legend will reflect this, using multiple entries.
+Otherwise, the observable's name will be used for a title.

 ## Requirements
 General: